wikipathways/pathway-figure-ocr/codebook.md

 * outputs images as "PMC######__<filename>.<ext>
 * outputs caption as "PMC######__<filename>.<ext>.html

+*Consider loading caption information directly into database and skip exporting this html file*

+These files are exported to a designated folder, e.g., pmc/20150501/images_all

 ### Prune Images
 Another manual step here to increase accuracy of downstream counts.
-Make a copy of the figures dir, incrementing the version.
+Make a copy of the images_all dir, renaming to images_pruned.
 View the extracted images in Finder, for example, and delete pairs of files associated with figures that are not actually pathways.
 In this first sample run, ~20% of images were pruned away.
 The most common non-pathway figures wer of gel electrophoresis runs. *Consider automated ways to either exclude gel figures or select only pathway images to scale this step up.*

 ### Load into Database
 Load filenames (or paths) and extracted content into database